-- Job Centre Plus and the various local organisations that support the unemployed and economically inactive.
-The Jobs Portal tells us what people are searching for and enables us to feed this information back to employers and providers - Our Digital Skills Partnership to identify its' geographical and thematic priorities for action. - The 17 Local Growth Fund skills investments that have recently started to deliver across Cheshire and Warrington
+- The C&W Jobs Portal with over 20k job vacancies has had over 95k unique monthly user visits over the last 10 months from people searching for job and apprenticeship opportunities across Cheshire and Warrington. - Job Centre Plus and the various local organisations that support the unemployed and economically inactive.
+The Portal tells us what people are searching for and enables us to feed this information back to employers and providers - Our Digital Skills Partnership to identify its' geographical and thematic priorities for action. - The 17 Local Growth Fund skills investments that have recently started to deliver across Cheshire and Warrington.

 Over the last year there has been a step change improvement in our data and labour market work.
-In addition to historical data which can be 12 or more months old, members of the Cheshire and Warrington Data and Labour Market steering group are making increasing use of real-time data from local sources (eg Cheshire and Warrington Jobs Portal), from private providers (eg EMSI/Burning Glass vacancies data), and from official sources (eq HMRC real-time payroll data).
-This real-time data provides insight into the technical, employability and digital skills and certifications that our employers are currently seeking and enables greater agility by skills and employment partners in curriculum development and programme focus.
+In addition to historical data which can be 12 or more months old, members of the Cheshire and Warrington Data and Labour Market steering group are making increasing use of real-time data from local sources (eg C&W Jobs Portal), from private providers (eg EMSI/Burning Glass vacancies data), and from official sources (eg HMRC realtime payroll data).
+This virtually real-time data provides insight into the technical, employability and digital skills and certifications that our employers are currently seeking and enables greater agility by skills and employment partners in curriculum development and programme focus.
 It also provides intelligence for young people and adult job seekers to help them shape their CVs and develop the skills employers need.

 Analysis of job postings data (EMSI Burning Glass) at the end of 2021 shows that the key specialist skills sought by employers are for customer service and teamwork; the key baseline skills sought are communication and organisational; and the key digital skills are for Microsoft (Office and Excel) and SQL.
-The most sought certifications are for Construction Skills Certification Scheme (CSCS) and various nursing and care qualifications.
+The most sought certifications are for CSCS and various nursing and care qualifications.

-The Institute for Apprenticeships and Technical Education (IFATE) has developed maps of occupational routes and pathways.
+The Institute for Apprenticeships and Technical Education (IFATE) has developed maps of occupational routes and pathways which can be found here.
 As part of Cheshire and Warrington's Data and Labour Market programme, an analysis has been undertaken for those IFATE routes and pathways most relevant to Cheshire and Warrington.
 For each route/pathway there is a briefing for use by careers and teaching organisations that discusses:

-- What sort of jobs are there in Cheshire and Warrington? - How many jobs are there in Cheshire and Warrington and what do these jobs pay? - Which Cheshire and Warrington employers are recruiting and where are jobs being advertised?

-- What sort of skills are Cheshire and Warrington employers looking for? - What sort of apprenticeships are available in Cheshire and Warrington? - What sort of courses can young people and adults do in Cheshire and Warrington?
+- What sort of jobs are there in C&W? - How many jobs are there in C&W and what do these jobs pay? - Which C&W employers are recruiting and where are jobs being advertised? - What sort of skills are C&W employers looking for? - What sort of apprenticeships are available in C&W? - What sort of courses can young people and adults do in C&W?

 These briefings can be found here.
-They are being used and developed by our local school to improve the way they present labour market intelligence to their students.
+They are being used and developed by our local school to improve the way they present labour market intelligence to their students. -